Akram9/Sync/README.md

 Both the files - watch.py and singlesync.py are needed to accomplish syncing.
 It does not neglect hidden files or directories for now.
 Running watch.py should start the syncing mechnism in the terminal.
+The required logfiles are by default saved in the parent directory to which the files are saved in.
+To change this, edit watch.py lines 14-15 and set desired location of log files.
+Both log and oldlog files required.
+Can be stored in different locations if needed.